kavanoz64/BeamBender-BigBox/README.md

 ## Amiga 2000 / 3000 support

-The pre-AGA video slot carries **12-bit colour** (RGB444) rather than AGA's 24.
+The pre-AGA video slot carries **12-bit color** (RGB444) rather than AGA's 24.
 Each nibble is replicated into both halves of an 8-bit channel, which is multiplication by 17.
 That maps 0 to 0 and 15 to 255 with no rounding error at any level.

 Machine detection is passive.
 The AGA video slot extends the connector with pins 43 to 54, which don't exist at all on the A2000 and A3000.
-Pins 43 and 44 are ground, and 45 to 54 carry the extra colour bits.
+Pins 43 and 44 are ground, and 45 to 54 carry the extra color bits.
 A 10 kΩ pull-up on pin 43 therefore reads low on an A4000 and high everywhere else.
-The ten colour lines on pins 45 to 54 get 100 kΩ pull-downs so their buffer inputs never float on a machine where those pins are absent.
+The ten color lines on pins 45 to 54 get 100 kΩ pull-downs so their buffer inputs never float on a machine where those pins are absent.

 ---